How Your Donation Makes a Difference

 About the Charity

-Centre 42 is a theatre development space committed to the creation, documentation and promotion of text-based works for the Singapore stage.
+Centre 42 is a non-profit theatre development space committed to the creation, documentation and promotion of text-based works for the Singapore stage.
+Our mission is to:

-1.To nurture talent and incubate content, particularly in the area of text-based works and playwriting;
+- nurture talent and incubate content of text-based works for the stage;